-You need to know that some bad things can happen when you get a tattoo.
+Bad things can happen when you get a tattoo and you need to know about them before you step foot into the parlor.
 Tattoos are everywhere.
 Are you tempted to get a tattoo?
 They have become incredibly popular that's for sure.

 The way tattoos are viewed today is so different than back in the early 1980's when I was in medical school.
 Back then, our psychiatry rotation taught that if a person had more than 5 tattoos, they had a high chance of meeting the diagnostic criteria for being a sociopath!
 Of course, we know that's not true today, in fact many fine upstanding citizens have so many tattoos that doing a complete dermatology skin exam on them can be really tricky.

 Here in Northern California tattoos are so common that I get to see them all day long in my practice.

 But, is getting a tattoo really as trivial as it seems?

 Actually no, it's not.
 Before you decide to get one, or get another one, learn what to watch out for.
 It's important to pick your tattoo artist well - not just based on their artistic talents, but also on their knowledge and hygiene.
 Here is what I, as a dermatologist, want you to know before you get a tattoo.

 What are some of the bad things that can happen when you get a tattoo that you need to know about BEFORE getting a tattoo?Think about it, the two big, but seldom talked about, issues with getting a tattoo that you need to know are: